Rehoming a Bonded Pair of Yorkies

 How long does it take to rehome a bonded pair?

 Longer than a single dog — typically weeks to months rather than days.
-The adopter pool for two dogs is smaller, but the team prioritises finding the right home over finding a fast one.
+The adopter pool for two dogs is smaller, but the team considers suitability over speed and timelines vary by case.

 What if one dog has health issues and the other does not?